moran-aga/ticket-manager/README.md

 # ![Scale-Up Velocity](./readme-files/favicon.png) Wix Ticket Manager

-In this project we create a Ticket Manager Web Application, with the [MERN stack](https://www.educative.io/edpresso/what-is-mern-stack)
+In this project we created a Ticket Manager Web Application, with the [MERN stack](https://www.educative.io/edpresso/what-is-mern-stack)
-We built This app as part of Cyber4s program monthly final project, and it include most of the topics we have learnt so far.
+We built This app as part of Cyber4s program monthly final project, and it includes most of the topics we have learned so far.

 heruko link: https://ticketmanager-am.herokuapp.com/